nuprl/website/blog/_src/posts/2016-11-17-src-submissions.md

 > a specific notion of blame in the language.

 ## Linking Types: Specifying Safe Interoperability and Equivalences

-We in Amal's sub-group believe that full abstraction is a great way to specify what it means for two languages to interoperate gracefully: the embedding from each language to the multi-language should preserve equational reasoning.
-But sometimes it is very restrictive, because for example the function types of the two languages may have completely different expectations (one is pure functions, one is effectful), and only ground data can safely be exchanged.

-Daniel's idea is that when a typed language don't have expressive enough types to safely represent values from another language, there should be a principled, minimal way to extend the type system to have enough common ground to talk about the interaction.
-If the user's language is pure and the language they are trying to link with is impure, you extend the user's language to have both pure and impure arrows.
-In particular, you can use those richer types in source programs to allow
-interaction: if you abstract over a function in the pure language, but annotate it with the extended "impure function" type, you make your interaction expectations explicit, and can safely link with functions in the other language.
-Formally, you now have a fully-abstract embedding from the extended language to the multi-language.

 [Linking Types: Specifying Safe Interoperability and Equivalences](https://dbp.io/pubs/2016/linking-types-poplsrc2017-proposal.pdf)
 Daniel Patterson